greydoubt/s_lime/README.md

        options CAPABILITIES

 DESCRIPTION
-       Capsicum	 is a lightweight OS capability and sandbox framework imple- menting a hybrid	capability system  model.
+       Capsicum	 is a lightweight OS capability and sandbox framework implementing a hybrid capability system model.
 Capsicum is designed to blend capabilities with UNIX.
-This approach achieves many	of the benets of least-privilege operation, while preserving existing UNIX APIs and	performance, and presents application authors with an adoption path for	capability-oriented design.
+This approach achieves many of the benefits of least-privilege operation, while preserving existing UNIX APIs and performance, and presents application authors with an adoptionpath for capability-oriented design

        Capabilities  are unforgeable tokens of authority that can be delegated and must	be presented to	perform	an action.
 Capsicum  makes  file  de-